Pet FTM Project

 Participation concerns both veterinarians of enteropathic patients and reference veterinarians of potential donors.

 ENTEROPATHIC DOGS AND CATS

-To fight dysbiosis and restore equilibrium and wellbeing.
+To fight dysbiosis and restore balance and well-being.

 To make the best use of the data we will collect.